Space Cat, Prince Among Thieves

 But why turn it off?

-Basically, turning automatic gc off means any amount of history rewriting is always undo-able.
+Basically, turning automatic GC off means any amount of history rewriting is always undoable.

 Example